 - All meetings will be available virtually.

 - Meetings will be open to the public and will include opportunities for public comment.
-Meeting materials and recordings will be posted on the OHA HIE Workgroup website.
+Meeting materials and recordings will be posted on this website.

 HIEWGMeetingsHIE next meetingHIEWGMeetingDocsAll Documents